lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/01-Advanced-routing-quiz/README.md

 ### Question 3

-Return a `String` of the ActiveRecord validation to make sure that no record is created without a `name`.
+Which ActiveRecord validation is used to make sure that no record is created without a name?
+Return this as a `String`.

 ## Key learning points